The Importance of a Municipal Court Lawyer to Represent You in a Dwi/Dui Case

 What About Restricted Licenses to Drive to and From Work?

 New Jersey Law does not allow you to have any sort of restricted license if your license is suspended or revoked.
 If you are found guilty of DWI/DUI, and your license is suspended, you will be forced to find another way to get to work.
 This is yet another reason why it is important to hire a knowledgeable DWI/DUI attorney to negotiate a plea deal or defend you at trial.

-A DWI/DUI is a very serious offense with serious consequences.
+A DWI/DUI is a very serious offense with very serious.
 If you have been arrested and charged with DWI/DUI, please call our experienced Municipal Court DWI/DUI attorneys immediately.
-Fredrick P. Niemann, a knowledgeable attorney will schedule an in office consultation to discuss your case with you.
+Fredrick P. Niemann, a knowledgeable attorney will schedule an in-office consultation to discuss your case with you.
 He can be reached toll-free at (855) 376-5291 or by email at firstname.lastname@example.org.
 He looks forward to hearing from you.